LucasDelfino92/morrowindsharp/setup.md

 - Click **Slow download**.
 - In Mod Organizer 2, click on the **Downloads** tab.
 You can check the download progress for your file there.
 - Right-click the downloaded file, and click **Install**.
 - MO2 will prompt you to give the mod a name.
-I suggest giving it a descriptive name, e.g. "mod name" + "version number".
+I suggest giving it a descriptive name, such as mod name + version number (e.g. "Patch for Purists 4.0.2").
 - Click **OK**.
 - The mod will appear in the left pane.
 Check the box next to it to finish installation.